WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 - Set the "shouldRegister" flag to True in the python file
 - Activate the env `conda activate prefect-seq`
 - Re(register) `python incremental_pipeline.py`

 #### Running Causemos with BYOD
 BYOD is an optional feature in Causemos that integrates with INDRA and DART services.
-To eanble this feature Causemos sever needs to start with the "dart" command line option, this will enable the periodic synchronizations against DART and INDRA.
+To enable this feature, the  Causemos sever needs to start with the "dart" command line option, this will enable the periodic synchronizations against DART and INDRA.

 ```